Spring roll: Australia

 In Australia, a diverse range of authentic Asian cuisine is available due to immigration, multiculturalism, and the abundant fresh local produce.
 Both dim sims and Chiko Rolls were inspired by Chinese spring rolls.

+Small spring rolls that have either a vegetable filling, or a meat filling are a popular snack sold in many takeaway shops in Australia.
+Frozen spring rolls can also be purchased in supermarkets, to cook at home.

-Australians also have their own version of a spring roll that can be found in many fish and chip shops in Australia and bought from a supermarket (Chiko Roll).
+Australians also have their own version of a spring roll that can be found in many fish and chip shops in Australia and bought from a supermarket, which is the Chiko Roll.
 Rather than using pastry with a rolling technique, they have a more doughy texture.

+Vanuatu

+Spring rolls are a popular dish in modern Vanuatuan cuisine.
+Known as nems, from the Vietnamese name via French, they are typically made with rice paper, stuffed with pork, chicken or beef, and deep-fried.

 Europe

 Germany, France and Poland

-In Austria and Germany, deep-fried spring rolls are called Frühlingsrolle, while the Vietnamese salad rolls are called Sommerrolle ("summer roll").
+In Austria, Switzerland, and Germany, deep-fried spring rolls are called Frühlingsrolle, while the Vietnamese salad rolls are called Sommerrolle ("summer roll").
 The French call them nem for the fried ones and rouleaux de printemps for the others, whereas in Poland, they are known as sajgonki, named after Saigon, the city from which many of the Vietnamese immigrants in Poland originated.

 Netherlands and Belgium

 In the Netherlands and Belgium, spring rolls are known as loempia and are deep-fried or sometimes baked.
 They are thought to have been introduced by immigrants (including Chinese) from Indonesia, a former colony of the Netherlands.
 Loempias are filled with bean sprouts, chopped omelette, and sliced chicken or crab.
 It's also getting more common for loempias to appear with sweet and spicy sauces.